Skip to main content

 School wellness programs operate under a completely different paradigm.
 They are not driven by profit or loss but by a mandate to support the healthy development of children.
 These programs are a matter of public policy, with guidelines and standards set by governmental bodies.

-The focus is on creating a holistic environment that promotes wellness in all its facets, from the food served in the cafeteria to the opportunities for during the school day.
+The focus is on creating a holistic environment that promotes wellness in all its facets, from the food served in the cafeteria to the opportunities for physical activity during the school day.
 The goal is to instill healthy habits that will last a lifetime, thereby improving educational outcomes and contributing to a healthier society as a whole.

 How Are School Wellness Programs Funded and Implemented?